duckduckgo/duckduckhack-docs/ddh-intro.md

 [Instant Answers](https://duck.co/ia) are created and maintained by a community of open source developers around the world so that millions of searches on DuckDuckGo (like [who's in space?](https://duckduckgo.com/?q=who%27s+in+space%3F&ia=answer) and [tennis cheatsheet](https://duckduckgo.com/?q=tennis+cheatsheet&ia=cheatsheet&iax=1)) show a perfect result, above any ads or regular links.
 Just like the Wikipedia community creates articles for topics -- the DuckDuckHack community creates Instant Answers for searches!

 1. Use these docs and our help to improve search results for the topics you care about.
-2. Sign up for our [dev list](https://www.listbox.com/subscribe/?list_id=197814) to keep in touch with all the latest news and DuckDuckHack events.
+2. Sign up for our [dev list](https://www.listbox.com/subscribe/?list_id=197814) to get the latest DuckDuckHack news, contribution suggestions and programming tips.
-3. Join the [DuckDuckHack Forum](https://www.forum.duckduckhack.com) to connect and collaborate with the community.
+3. Join the [DuckDuckHack Forum]({{ forumURL }}) to connect and collaborate with the community.
-4. Explore how we are [Improving Programming Search Results](https://forum.duckduckhack.com/c/programming) to learn about current projects and how to get involved.
+4. Explore how we are [Improving Programming Search Results]({{ forumURL }}/c/prugramming) to learn about current projects and how to get involved.
 5. Become a leader and all-star contributor helping to change the world of search through community!

 [![slack](http://docs.duckduckhack.com/assets/slack.png) Ask questions on Slack]({{ book.slackURL }}) or [email us](mailto:open@duckduckgo.com) directly.